 Tap water in Barcelona comes from two rivers, Ter and Llobregat.
-In addition to this Barcelona has one of Europe’s largest desalinization plants with a capacity of up to 20% of the cities demand.
-The salt water plant was constructed after warter shortage back in 2008 in Barcelona but not used much since it’s expensive to operate.
+In addition to this Barcelona has one of Europe's largest desalinization plants with a capacity of up to 20% of the cities demand.
+The salt water plant was constructed after water shortage back in 2008 in Barcelona but not used much since it's expensive to operate.

 Llobregat, which makes up the majority of the water has high levels of minerals, including potassium, magnesium and carbonates because it crosses an extremely salty region around Súria.
 If you drink Llobregat water before Súria, it tastes pretty good but it’s very salty afterwards.
-In addition to this a lot of pollution enters it from industries and farm land along the river.
-The water company removes all the pollutants and most of the salt with osmosis but that’s an expensive treatment.
-This combines with high levels of chlorine to protect the water from contamination in the way to your tap is the main reason for the poor taste.
+In addition to this a lot of pollution enters the water from industries and farm land along the river.
+The water treatment removes all the pollutants and most of the salt with osmosis but that’s an expensive treatment.
+This combined with high levels of chlorine to protect the water from contamination in the way to your tap is the main reason for the poor taste.
 Read more about our visit to the water plant.

 So can I drink tap water in Barcelona?

 Based on the water regulators and general consensus of the scientific community definitely yes.
-But it’s true that it tastes and smells poorly.

 WWF sums it up in their travel guide: “it's drinkable but not known for its taste."

-Many people therefore choose bottled water due to taste preference but as you will find out below this could actually be worse.
+Many people choose bottled water due to taste preference but as you will find out below this could actually be worse.

 According to General de Sanidad (the government agency that looks after the tap water in Spain) and Aigües de Barcelona (the local water company) it's potable (drinkable) according to all international standards including the EU and WHO.